Pulover/PuloversMacroCreator/Documentation/Faq.md

 ### I can run the program but Macros won't work / cannot take screenshots.

-Macro Creator requires administrator privileges in order to work properly.
+Jn some systems Macro Creator requires administrator privileges in order to work properly.
 Enter the program or shortcut's Properties, select the Compatibility tab (click the Advanced button, if it's a shortcut) and check the "Run as administrator" option.

 ### I'm getting "Error: Invalid hotkey." when I try to launch the program.